abertout/rioc/doc/gpu.rst

    :language: c

-It's important to notice that the result of this operation will be stored in cpu's memory (device) but the calculation it's going to be done by the gpu (the device).
+It's important to notice that the result of this operation will be stored in cpu's memory (device) but the calculation it's going to be done by the GPU (the device).
 In fact, the host and the device handle different memories which are completely unrelated.
 Cuda's language assures the communication between these two memory blocks and the programmer is responsible for the allocation of memory